 Dig a hole in the ground and then place the tarp inside.
 It’s a great way to collect rainwater.
 Saving water even when there’s no shortage in supply is a great way to conserve it.
 You can use rainwater for your garden or for washing your car and driveway.

 Organizing a backyard party but don’t have enough time to set build a woodshed?
 Make use of tarp instead.
 It’s convenient and easy to install and only requires about two people.
 You can just add some nice lights and décor to make a pretty, DIY shed.
 You can take it down easily as well when it’s no longer needed, unlike if you will build a permanent shed.

-During extreme temperatures and you’re out there camping on your RV, you will greatly benefit from bringing tarps, particular those that are made from waterproof polyethylene plastic.
-It’s a pretty good protection from rain and flying debris and is easy to set up and remove.
+During extreme temperatures and you’re out there camping on your RV, you will greatly benefit from bringing tarps, particularly those that are made from waterproof polyethylene plastic.
+It’s pretty good protection from rain and flying debris and is easy to set up and remove.

 Use a tarp to create some privacy when you have to take care of some personal business, such as showering or bathing.